Mlusso06/GoogleBook_App_MERN/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the [Mern Stack documentation](https://medium.com/swlh/how-to-create-your-first-mern-mongodb-express-js-react-js-and-node-js-stack-7e8b20463e66).

 ## Project Team:

 * **Mike Lusso** - *Team Lead* - [Mlusso06](https://github.com/Mlusso06)

-## BootCamp Acknolegments
+## BootCamp Acknowledgments

 This project was part of the Vanderbilt coding Bootcamp - click [Vanderbilt](https://bootcamps.vanderbilt.edu/)  for details and how you can enroll.